The Rebuilding of Kings Weston

 Lady Elizabeth Cromwell, wife of Edward Southwell.
 Painted by Kneller in 1708 and hanging at Kings Weston House

 Edward married Elizabeth Cromwell, a wealthy Irish Heiress.
 She was a striking lady who attracted the attention of many and was, by all accounts, a strong and independent woman.
 She kept her family surname after marriage which was very unusual at the time, but was known by her friends and family as ‘Betty’.
-Elizabeth died in childbirth in 1709 leaving Edward a fortune of £35,000 and lucrative estates in Downpatrick, Ireland.
+Elizabeth, weakened by tuberculosis, died in childbirth in 1709 leaving Edward a fortune of £35,000 and lucrative estates in Downpatrick, Ireland.

 As well as this inheritance Edward had improved the family wealth by financing privateers such as William Dampier who returned from licensed ‘piracy’ voyages with large fortunes to be shared between their investors.